StephanieQuon/StephanieQuon/README.md

 ### Hi there!
 I'm Stephanie (she/her) 😃

-I study electrical engineering (biomedical option) at the University of British Columbia in Vancouver, Canada!
-Currently, I am a Software Engineering Intern at Microsoft.
-Contact me at quons (at) student.ubc.ca :)
+📚 I am in my 3rd year of electrical engineering at the University of British Columbia in Vancouver, Canada 🌱 Currently, I am a Software Engineering Intern at Microsoft, and a Research Assistant at the BCCDC 📫 Reach me at quons (at) student.ubc.ca :)

 <!--
 **StephanieQuon/StephanieQuon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.